lukasgartmair/fab_ai_deckbuild/README.md

 Experimental Flesh and Blood enemy engine, that is able to sample random generated decks based on certain strategies and determine the "optimal" moves for each hand in order to provide a quasi-human enemy experience / a practice dummy whatever.

-For now the missing arsenal is simply addressed by intellect 5 for the enemy.

 You need to install PYTHON for this to run, then install the dependencies with "pip install -r requirements.txt"

 Playing manual: